HammamWahab/aws_ecs/README.md

-## Deploy image using ECS
+# Deploy images on AWS using ECS

-Assuming you have a cluster on ecs, you can create a service using:
-`python3 src/create_ecs_services.py`

-### ToDo:
+### To do on AWS UI:
 - Create 2 security groups
     a.
 One with inbound only 80.
     b.
 One with only security group (a).
-- Create an application load balancer and attatch it to the created server.
+- Create the Application Load Balancer

+### Create the ECS Service
+Assuming you have a cluster on ecs and an application load balancer, you can create a service using:
+`python3 src/create_ecs_services.py`